broccoli-smuggler/wheelygood/README.md

 # wheelygood
 This repo is designed for the prototype of the EasyLink project to be run on a raspberry pi or similar.
+This is an automated wheelchair system designed to get a person in and out of a normal (ish) car without paying a fortune.
+Currently it is put together in a as-is, where-is state with many coffees over several weekends.

+## Overview
-It consists of a basic state machine to step through the states 1-9 in a circular manner:
+A basic state machine to step through the wheelchair states 1-9 in a circular manner.
+This is the basic cycle of getting the chair in and out of the car, with and without a person on it.
 1. In car (no person)
 2. Out of car (no person)
-3. Locate
+3. Locate - COMPUTER VISION
 4. Successfully located
 5. Pick up wheelchair
 6. Go into car